Manufacturing Investigator I

 Research Triangle Park, North Carolina

-The Investigator I is responsible for leading the investigation and documentation of deviations at FDBU, with minimal supervision.
-They are responsible for ensuring deviation timelines are met.
-The individual demonstrates a practical understanding of their areas’ processes and procedures, and applies their knowledge of cGDPs and cGMPs to investigate and document deviation root cause and compliance impact.
-The individual will be responsible for tracking performance metrics and analyzing them to identify trends and opportunities for improvement.
-They will provide periodic updates to internal and external Process Teams, Manufacturing, Quality, and Regulatory Agencies.
+The Investigator I is responsible for leading the investigation and documentation of deviations at FDBU, within the Manufacuring Organization.
+The individual in this position will have the opportunity to work on Cell Culture and Fermentation programs, using the latest technologies in upstream and downstream biotherapeutic manufacturing.
+The individual in this position requires a practical understanding of their areas’ processes and procedures, and applies their knowledge of cGDPs and cGMPs to investigate and document deviation root cause and compliance impact.
+They will be responsible for tracking performance metrics and analyzing them to identify trends and opportunities for improvement, as well as provide periodic updates to internal and external Process Teams, Manufacturing, Quality, and Regulatory Agencies.